Essentialism: The Disciplined Pursuit of Less by Greg McKeown

 • Essentialists ensure that the leadership and the essential intent is clear for the team at all times.

-• Whether you working on a team effort or personal endeavor seek to be really clear about the purpose and the process of what you are doing.
+• Whether you working on a team effort or personal endeavour seek to be really clear about the purpose and the process of what you are doing.

 • Create a essential intent, this statement is both inspirational & concrete.
 It's meaningful & measurable.